Russian Resupply Ship Blasts Off on Two-Day Trip to Station

-Category: Space Hits: 7Russia’s ISS Progress 78 resupply ship blasts off from the Baikonur Cosmodrome in Kazakhstan to the space station.
+Category: Space Hits: 10Russia’s ISS Progress 78 resupply ship blasts off from the Baikonur Cosmodrome in Kazakhstan to the space station.
 Credit: NASA TV

 The uncrewed Russian Progress 78 is safely in orbit headed for the International Space Station following launch at 7:27 p.m.
 (4:27 a.m.
 Wednesday, June 30, Baikonur time) from the Baikonur Cosmodrome in Kazakhstan.